Sunny (2011 film): Box office

 In 2011, the movie sold 7,375,110 tickets, and grossed ₩54,034,324,100 (US$47,068,227), making it the year's second highest grossing Korean film and fourth highest grossing overall film in South Korea.
 At the end of the movie's run, it had sold 7.38 million admissions, with an additional 90,555 from a director's cut.

 Awards and nominations

 Remakes

 Hong Kong television series Never Dance Alone, which aired on TVB in 2014, is reportedly inspired by this movie.
 The remake is not official.

+The 2016 Mongolian film "6th Wish" was inspired by the Korean film Sunny 2011.

 A Hollywood remake of the movie was announced to be in production since 2016.

 A Vietnamese remake of the movie, titled Tháng Năm Rực Rỡ (Go Go Sisters) was released on 9 March 2018.
 It topped the Southeast Asian country’s box office in its opening weekend (collected 490,000 views) and received overwhelming positive feedbacks from the media, movie reviewers, and public audiences.

 A Japanese remake of the movie, titled Sunny: Our Hearts Beat Together (Sunny: Tsuyoi Kimochi Tsuyoi Ai, lit.
 Sunny: Strong Mind Strong Love) was released on 31 August 2018.

 An Indonesian adaptation remake of the movie, titled Bebas (Glorious Days) was released on 3 October 2019.

+A Chinese remake of the movie, titled Sunny Sisters (阳光姐妹淘) was released on 11 June 2021.

+A Philippine adaptation of the movie by Viva Films was released on 10 April 2024.